-Outcome 3: Fire Services are accessible and New Zealanders have a high level of trust and confidence in them
+Outcome 3: 3: New Zealanders have ready access to fire services and place a high level of trust and confidence in them

 It is important that New Zealanders have confidence that their fire services will be there to assist them in their hour of need.
 Many of the Commission's key fire safety prevention, risk reduction and response strategies rely on trust and confidence to ensure that the public absorb and act on advice provided by the Commission.
 It is critical therefore that New Zealanders perceive their fire services as being a source of authoritative and well researched advice that can be trusted.